microbus-io/fabric/docs/dogma/eee.md

 ## Best Practices

-`Microbus`'s code generator drives a code structure that is aligned with the concepts of a modular monolith.
-Microservices are isolated behind a clear interface.
+`Microbus`'s code generator drives a code structure that isolates microservices behind a clear interface that does not allow passing input by reference, thus protecting the entire system from unpredictable side-effects that are often the malaise of a monolith.

 Guardrails and handholds guide engineers to avoid common pitfalls.
 These measures often work behind the scene and are not immediately obvious.
 For example, the API of a microservice is created in a distinct package from its implementation in order to avoid circular dependencies.